Relative Frequency Formula

 FAQs on Relative Frequency Formula

-What Is Relative Frequency Formula?
+What Does Relative Frequency Formula State?

 Relative frequency can be defined as the number of times an event occurs divided by the total number of events occurring in a given scenario.
 The relative frequency formula is given as: Relative Frequency = Subgroup frequency/ Total frequency.